lytics/anomalyzer/EXAMPLES.md

 # Anomaly Detection Validation

-As a sense check, we considered the results of our anomalyzer package for two different types of data: 1) cpu usage, and 2) audience sizes.
-First, let's describe each algorithm in more detail and explain which scenarios it might be useful in.
+As a sense check, we considered the results of our anomalyzer package for two different types of data: cpu usage, and audience sizes.
+First, we'll describe each algorithm in more detail and explain which scenarios it might be useful in.
 Then we'll detail what the algorithms return for these two use cases.

 ## Algorithms In-depth